About the CIMPA Summer School

 - Traces

-Part II: Calculus of Variations with applications to PDEs
+Course 2.4: Calculus of Variations with Applications to PDEs (6 hours)

 - Calculus of variations for PDEs